ylwango613/ICV_Vulnerabilities/readme.md

 | Attack level 3 |     Medium     |     Medium     |      High      |      High      |
 | Attack level 4 |     Medium     |      High      |      High      |    Critical    |

+The ratings of 1, 2, 3, and 4 are based on strict criteria that have been widely recognized by both vulnerability submitters and ICV experts.
+In fact, these specific guidelines are used to ensure fairness in vulnerability scoring during the competition.
-The ratings of 1, 2, 3, and 4 have strict requirements, but detailing these requirements may affect anonymity.
-Therefore, we will not elaborate on the specifics during the submission stage.
+However, providing these details may compromise anonymity.
+Therefore, we will refrain from elaborating on the specifics during the submission stage.